Re-Animated

-Re-Animated is a television film that aired on Cartoon Network on December 8, 2006.
+Re-Animated is a 2006 American live-action animated teen fantasy-comedy television film that aired on Cartoon Network on December 8, 2006.
 It was the first original production on the genre for the network.
 It was released on DVD on September 11, 2007, and serves as a pilot for the follow-up series Out of Jimmy's Head, which premiered on September 14, 2007.
-It was panned by critics upon release.
+It received negative reviews from critics upon release.

 The film's animation was produced by Renegade Animation, which previously produced Hi Hi Puffy AmiYumi for Cartoon Network.